 We hope that our local guide truly knows where it is safe to step as the water is acidic and boiling at spots.
 If foot paths would be paved in the future, these sights could be accessible.

-These images were not photoshopped and in reality their beauty:
+These images were not Photoshopped, their beauty is real:

-On our way to the mines we pass lake Asale where the heat and salt has caused extreme evaporation and most of the lake is dry.
+On our way to the mines we pass lake Asale where the heat and salt has evaporated most of the water of the lake.

 The armed guards man positions whenever a path must be passed on the way to the mines.